-The cost of the programme is €3,500 Euro, to be paid in 3 instalments.
+The cost of the programme is €3,500 Euro, to be paid in 3 installments.

-Applicants will be interviewed and should hold a relevant HND with merit/distinction profile or equivalent qualification, as well as portfolio of work and experience.
+Applicants should hold a relevant HND with merit/distinction profile or equivalent qualification, as well as portfolio of work and experience.
 Mature students with relevant experience are welcome to apply.
 Academic or employer references are essential.

 · January – March: online applications

-· End of March: interview notifications to applicants that meet the minimum requirements
+· End of March: notifications to applicants that meet the minimum requirements

 · End of May: HND results collated for current students.
-Offers will be made to the top 20 students (results /application /interview)
+Offers will be made to the top 20 students (results /application)

 · By end of June: successful applicants to secure their place with €1,000 deposit